A View of the Type 1 Cure Landscape

 Non-Profit Revenue and spending review for the fiscal year 2012

 June 28, 2013

-In 2012, the four major diabetes non-profits raised over $520 million in revenues.
-The JDCA's latest report Non-Profit Revenue and Spending Review for Fiscal Year 2012 reviews the breakdown of key revenue and expense categories.
+In 2012, the four major diabetes non-profits raised over $520 million in revenue.
+The JDCA's latest report reviews the breakdown of key revenue and expense categories.
 It also highlights trends in comparison to last year's breakdown.
 Click here to read more.

 Will JDRF's new t1d voices council influence cure development?

 The JDCA has been receiving inquiries from Alliance members regarding the significance of JDRF's new T1D Voices Council and its role in comparison to the disbanded Lay Review Committee.
 In response, this report will describe the Council, its purpose, and the important role it could play in shaping JDRF's cure development efforts.
 Click here to read more.

 What do donors expect from the major type 1 non-profits?

 June 4, 2013